garet90/simple-skyblock/README.md

 - skyblock.fly: includes /fly command
 - skyblock.shout: includes /shout commands
 - skyblock.trade: includes /trade commands
+- skyblock.admin: allows admin control of skyblock plugin (such as /is allowreset)
 ## Installation:
 Plop it into your plugins folder, then after first run you will be able to edit the config.yml to your liking.
 If you would like the Skyblock world to be your default world (the "level-name" declared in server.properties) you will need to add the following to "bukkit.yml"
 ```
 worlds:
   world:
+    generator: SimpleSkyblock
+  world_nether:
     generator: SimpleSkyblock
 ```
 If you want it to be a separate world, there is no need to add this to the bukkit.yml, and this will be handled for you automagically.
 You do not need a plugin like Multiverse, the world will be generated and players can travel to it without it.
 Plugins like Multiverse can still be used, just make sure to set the generator to SimpleSkyblock.